How to value a business: 6 proven valuation methods

 5. Discounted cash flow valuation

-Formula: value = free cash flow × multiplier
+Formula: Value = free cash flow × multiplier

 - requires detailed financial analysis beyond basic profit and loss

-- requires help from a professional valuator
+- requires help from a professional valuator who specialises in valuation-related disciplines

 - requires comprehensive records of capital expenditures and cash flows